CV-Magician/MMM-CLIP/README.md

 If we leave CLIP unadjusted and only change the prompt, there exist some problems.
 The response to a single-label image classification task is based on contrast, and it's possible for the predicted probabilities of the positive and negative labels to be closely aligned.
 Therefore, we contemplate modifying the architecture of CLIP by adding a learnable adapter to tailor it for our specific task.

 **(1) FC-Adapter**
-Following the baseline approach, we simply add a fully connected layer to the fused features after the image and text encoders to transform them into the required label information (See their difference in Figure 6).
+Following the baseline approach, we simply add a fully connected layer to the fused features after the image and text encoders to transform them into the required label information (See their difference in Figure 7).
 Specifically, the probability of each label appearing in the image.
 To ensure a probability distribution within the range of [0, 1], we applied a sigmoid activation function to impose constraints.
 This method, as compared to the baseline, achieved a remarkable 98.4% mAP on the Kaggle dataset (See more results at Table 2 and Table 3), demonstrating its efficacy in adapting the model without altering the original parameters.

 ![CLIP-FC inherits Baseline's idea, but does not use image preprocessing methods such as data augmentation, and incorporates additional text information.](img/comp.png)

-*CLIP-FC inherits Baseline's idea, but does not use image preprocessing methods such as data augmentation, and incorporates additional text information.*
+*Figure 7.
+CLIP-FC inherits Baseline's idea, but does not use image preprocessing methods such as data augmentation, and incorporates additional text information.*

 **(2) MLD-Adapter**
 Considering the strong correlation between the structure of FC Adapter and the number of categories in the target dataset, which greatly limits the Zero-shot and Few-shot capabilities of CLIP, inspired by [Ridnik et al., 2023](https://arxiv.org/abs/2301.01234), we replace the non-transferable classification header FC-layer with a transferable Multi-label decoder.
 Specifically, we simply remove the self-attention layer from the Transformer decoder structure, and input text embedding as query and image embedding as key and value into the cross-attention layer.
 We then average-pooling on the token dimension to obtain output logits, which are then activated by sigmoid function to obtain probability values of [0, 1].
 The experimental results show that just one layer of MLD block is enough to achieve good results on the target dataset after pretraining.
-See more details in Figure 7.
+See more details in Figure 8.

 ![CLIP-MLD simply remove the self-attention layer from the Transformer decoder structure, and input text embedding as query and image embedding as key and value into the cross-attention layer.](img/clip_mld.png)

-*CLIP-MLD simply remove the self-attention layer from the Transformer decoder structure, and input text embedding as query and image embedding as key and value into the cross-attention layer.*
+*Figure 8.
+CLIP-MLD simply remove the self-attention layer from the Transformer decoder structure, and input text embedding as query and image embedding as key and value into the cross-attention layer.*

 ## Experiments
 ### Setups